da667/Autosnort3/readme.md

 I'll get into the details of what this script does in a little bit.

 ## Supported Operating Systems
-As of right now, Autosnort3 is supported on Ubuntu 20.04 and 18.04.
+As of right now, Autosnort3 is supported on Ubuntu 20.04 and above.
 This script is 90% based on the work of Noah Dietrich, and his installation guide for Snort 3 on Ubuntu 18.04 *and* 20.04.
 A very special thank you and a link to Noah's work:

 https://snort.org/documents/snort-3-1-17-0-on-ubuntu-18-20